mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 **Same person:** The term “storehouse”, I don’t understand why that term is used to express the concept of ... the foundation of existence in the phenomenal world.

 **Katagiri Roshi:** Well, that is tradition, and the development of Buddhist teaching.
 Before this book was established, there was another teaching, so-called *Vijñānavāda*, the *Discourse on Merely Consciousness*.
-That *Discourse on Merely Consciousness* uses this term *ālāyavijñāna* as a foundation of human consciousness; that is [the] eighth consciousness, that we call *ālāyavijñāna*.
+That *Discourse on Merely Consciousness* uses this term *ālayavijñāna* as a foundation of human consciousness; that is [the] eighth consciousness, that we call *ālayavijñāna*.
 That’s why this discourse that uses that term.

 But *alaya* means kind of “holy” – so “holy” consciousness.
 But “holy consciousness” doesn’t mean it’s always holy. *[He chuckles.]*